akshitbhalla/hackcmu2022/README.md

 This is a sample project to learn using ```fetch()``` for making API calls.

-Note that the ```fetch()``` method in JavaScript can be used independenty of React.
+Note that the ```fetch()``` method in JavaScript can be used independently of React.
 This sample is bootstrapped simply to provide a base project structure you can start working with.

 ## Getting Started